paidiver/paidiverpy/docs/api/paidiverpy/index.rst

       :param custom: Whether the method is a custom method.
 Defaults to False.
       :type custom: bool, optional

-      :returns: The list of processed images.
+      :returns: A tuple containing the list of processed images and the metadata DataFrame.
-      :rtype: List[np.ndarray]
+      :rtype: tuple[list[np.ndarray], pd.DataFrame]